strategineer/personal-website/content/blog/2024-11-08/index.md

 - singular/low rocket ammo drops, forces tactical rocket use more than usual
 - maps separated into mostly thematic episodes with different map design ethos/pillars in each it feels like... it's good
 - 2020 pandemic-inspired story line

+## Whispers of Satan (pcorf and Aro)

+- collab between pcorf and Aro
+- fantastic original midi soundtrack, with both pcorf and Aro being talented musicians
+- map9: the school, a no russian-esque map, an explicit reference to columbine?
+That massacre directly led to Doom coming up in the news and being villified and being accused of "causing" it.
+Now here's a Doom map that's explicitely about going into a "school" and blasting through hordes of "demons".
+The music hits here, it's melancholic and it feels like it represents the loss of innocence.
+- very tight ammo setup (tightest I've played recently, every bullet is essential, waste is lethal)

+## Brigandine (viggles) - ⭐⭐⭐⭐⭐

+- 1 super hot fire map
+- insane music (doesn't loop properly though)
+- cool visuals + combat encounters
+- colour palette
+- solid AF

+Wads like this are convincing me that if you've got great music and shift the colour pallette slightly combined with good level/combat encounter design, you're golden.

+## Running Late 2 (A2Rob)

+- once again, this map01 track is crazy.
+Music makes the wad sing for me.

+## Nostalgic Entropy: Neo Retro (Ashtral Fiend) -

+- jaw dropping visuals, custom textures, etc.